devcongress/hackathon/README.md

-# Hack! with Achieve by Petra
+# Hack! with achieve by Petra